Dryland salinity

-Dryland salinity is a natural process for soil, just like other processes such as wind erosion.
-Salinity degrades land by an increase in soil salt concentration in the environment, watercourse or soil in unirrigated landscapes, being in excess of normal soil salt concentrations in dryland regions.
+Dryland salinity is the increase in an environment, watercourse or soil's concentration of salt beyond its normal levels.
+Dryland salinity is a natural process, but one that can be greatly exacerbated by human activity.

-Overview
+Definition

 Salinity refers to the movement and concentration of salt in the landscape and its associated detriment to land and water resources; dryland salinity refers to salinity in unirrigated landscapes.
 Salinity processes extend from local to regional scales and are driven by imbalances in the water budget that result, primarily, from agriculturally driven landscape change.
 There are two types of salinity:

 Types of salinity

 There are two types of salinity.
 Primary salinity (natural salinity) and secondary salinity (induced salinity).
 (Nrm.qld.gov.au, 2013) Primary salinity naturally occurs in arid and saline environments such as salt lakes, marshes, pans and salt flats.
 Natural accumulation of salt in soils is an outcome from previous cycles of drainage, desiccation and sea winds.
 High levels of salt are often found in dry soils, more so than wet soils as it is diluted and washed through the soil profile.
 (Barry and Holwell et al., 2012).

 Secondary salinity is a direct result of human interaction with the land, during development, agriculture and irrigation.
 Certain land practices have led to changes in the natural structure of the biosphere resulting in excess salting of the land, waterways and soils; thus having detrimental effects on biodiversity and the lands' productivity.